 Sometimes, we find ourselves transitioning from happy to sad in a matter of seconds.
 If you’re a female, you know all too well that many people will chock sudden mood swings in females up to their menstrual cycles.
 And if you’re not on your period, then you must be emotionally unstable or weak, right?

-In reality, many factors cause sudden mood swings in females.
+In reality, many factors cause sudden mood swings in females, and mood swings are quite a common health problem in females.
 Anyone who confuses mood stability for mental strength is unaware of the underlying factors that stimulate bursts of sadness, anger or any other emotion.
 In fact, our feelings are so profound and complex that they can often stem from various other issues occurring within the body.

 Whether you’re reading this article out of sheer curiosity, trying to show support for a friend or wondering what’s causing your own emotional changes, there’s often a logical explanation for what’s occurring in your moods.
 Not sure what they are?
 Here’s a look at four common causes of sudden mood swings in females and what you can do to prevent them.